NeeleshKarthikeyan/5-day-kaggle-ai-agents-course/Day 1/README.md

 ![App specs](Pictures/Screenshot%202026-06-21%20222645.png)
 ![Picture of Main UI](Pictures/Screenshot%2026-06-21%223058.png)
 ## Reflection
 This was a thorough intro to both Antigravity and Google AI studio.
-I learnt more about the capabilities of the variou spre-existing agents as well as how to use them in simple projects for automation or UI design.
+I learnt more about the capabilities of the various pre-existing agents as well as how to use them in simple projects for automation or UI design.